youtube/yt_channel_section_targeter/README.md

 relevant users/groups have access.
 Sharing settings are accessible through *File*, then *Share*.

-#### 2 - Get the OAuth Client ID
+#### 2 - Enable API & get the OAuth Client ID

-Click on *Resources*, then *Cloud Platform project*.
+Click *Resources*, then *Cloud Platform project*.
 On the prompted dialog, click the project link highlighted in blue.
 This brings you to the associated project's control panel.

+On the left, click *Dashboard* and find *Calendar API* on the right.
+Click it and then click *Enable* on top.

 On the left of the website, click *Credentials* and copy the *Client ID* shown on the right with the format "xxxx-xxxxxxxx.apps.googleusercontent.com".